Chapter 6: On the Road Pt 2

 He nodded his head "And don't think I've forgotten about training."
 He threw over his shoulder as he exited.

 Karigan chuckled and shook her head; she hadn't forgotten but had sure hoped that he would.
-He returned and she put the pot over the hearth, waiting for the telltale bubbles.
+He returned and she put the pot over the hearth, intending to let the water boil while they practiced.

 "Training first, tea later."
 Fastion said, giving her a stern gaze.

-They walked out into the forest to start their lesson.
+They walked out into the yard to start their lesson.